 Lentils are a powerhouse of nutrition.
 I have them almost every day.
-They are a good source of potassium, calcium, zinc, niacin and vitamin K, but are particularly rich in dietary fiber, lean protein, folate and iron.
+They are a good source of potassium, calcium, zinc, niacin, and vitamin K but are particularly rich in dietary fiber, lean protein, folate, and iron.
 The article here will tell you how to cook them.
 They do not need to be soaked like dried beans, and they cook much faster.
 I always use them in my morning power porridge.

 All nuts contain both healthy fats and protein, making them a valuable part of a plant-based diet.
 But because they are high in calories—almonds, cashews, and pistachios, for example, all contain 160 calories and 5 or 6 grams of protein per ounce—choose varieties that are raw or dry roasted.
-Nut butters should always be natural, not the type that has other ingredients and preservatives added.
+Nut butter should always be natural, not the type that has other ingredients and preservatives added.

 I eat all varieties of dried beans; black, white, pinto, heirloom, etc. One thing all beans have in common is their high amounts of protein.
 Two cups of kidney beans, for example, contain about 26 grams (almost the same as a Big Mac, which has 25 grams!).

-Regarding chia seeds in the diets of older women.
-A reader shared this warning with me.
-“My sister who is a major care giver for my mother who is 85 was making her smoothies with chia seeds and other nuts and fruits.
+Regarding chia seeds in the diets of older women: A reader shared this warning with me.
+“My sister, who is the caregiver for my mother, who is 85, was making her smoothies with chia seeds and other nuts and fruits.
 She became severely constipated and had to go to the hospital.
-Granted, she did not get enough exercise at the time which would have helped.
-Please ask your subscribers to be sure to soak the chia seeds before using.
+Granted, she did not get enough exercise at the time, which would have helped.
+Please ask your subscribers to be sure to soak the chia seeds before using them.
 The episode with my mother was traumatic.”

 Hemp can be found in some cereals and trail mixes, or you can buy hemp seeds (10 grams of protein in 3 tablespoons) and add them to smoothies, pestos, or baked goods.
 Hemp milk can also be a dairy-free way to add protein to your diet, and it’s even lower in calories than skim milk.

-Sesame, sunflower and poppy seeds are also high in protein and healthy fats.
+Sesame, sunflower, and poppy seeds are also high in protein and healthy fats.
 Sunflower seed kernels contain the most protein—7.3 grams per quarter cup—followed by sesame seeds and poppy seeds at 5.4 grams each.
-Add them to salads, breakfast porridge or soups.
+Add them to salads, breakfast porridge, or soups.

-Nutritional Yeast is an excellent source of protein and many of the essential amino acids that complement proteins available from other sources.
+Nutritional Yeast is an excellent source of protein and many essential amino acids that complement proteins available from other sources.
 RED STAR Nutritional Yeast contains an average of 50% protein by weight.
-I sprinkle it into my breakfast porridge, in soups and into beans in the final cooking stage.
+I sprinkle it into my breakfast porridge, in soups, and into beans in the final cooking stage.
 It is also a rich source of B-complex vitamins that are important for normal and healthy body functions.